corafan1116/Moth-Species-Classification/README.md

 All images were resized to 224 × 224 pixels and normalised before model training.
 Data augmentation was applied online to the training data for the augmented CNN experiment.

-The original dataset is not included in this repository.
-Please refer to the dissertation for the dataset source and detailed dataset description.
+The original dataset and transformed test images are not included in this repository.
+The dataset source and detailed preprocessing procedure are described in the dissertation.

-A low-light test dataset generated for the robustness evaluation is included where applicable.
+The robustness transformation procedures used to generate the low-light, Gaussian blur and rotation test conditions are provided in `robustness_analysis.ipynb`.

 ## Experimental Setup